mike-mosher/github.io/python-notes.md

 [1, 2.1, 2.2, 2.3, 3]
 ```

 - You can also insert elements into a list without removing anything.
-Simply specify a slice of the form [n:n] (a zero-length slice) at the desired index:
+Simply specify a slice of the form [n:n](a zero-length slice) at the desired index:

 ```python
 >>> a = [1, 2, 7, 8]